Apurva-adh/Quantum_Algo_Project/README.md

 # Quantum_Algo_Project
 The project focuses on the implementation of quantum cryptographic quantum protocol alogoritm.
 This quantum project utilizes trapdoor claw-free functions based on Rabin's function and the Diffie_Hellman problem.
+We implemented only Rabin's fucntion.
 The implementation consists of three rounds of interaction between a quantum prover and a classical verifier.

 ### The first round
 A multi-qubit superposition is generated over two bitstrings, which are cryptographically challenging to compute classically.
 ### The second round